Monjed1/vintage-effects/README.md

 # Vintage Video Effects API

-An API for applying vintage effects to videos, including VHS, film grain, CRT scanlines, and more.
+A Python API for applying various vintage video effects to uploaded videos.
+This project provides a REST API that can apply classic VHS, CRT, film grain, and other nostalgic effects to your videos.

 ## Features